vamshideep/wordCount/README.md

 I have created a "run.sh" script which will automatically load the python code from the "src" directory.
 It will then read all text files from "wc_input" directory and then run the analysis and write the output to the files "wc_result.txt" and "med_result.txt" in "wc_output" directory

 For any questions, please reach out to me.

-Note: Please delete any text files within wc_input and wc_output folders before you start.
-This will ensure that you don't use any of my test files.
+Note: Please delete any text files within wc_input and wc_output folders before you start, this will ensure that you don't use any of my test files.

-PS: I also have the same code in R Programming using text mining package, I would be happy to share that as well.
+PS: I also have a code in R Programming using text mining package, I would be happy to share that as well.